Anders-E/Junction-2017_Fortum-Home/README.md

 ## Problem Statement

-What new useful services can be created utilizing already existing data and that is applicable for Fortums large customer base?
+What new useful services can be created utilizing already existing data and that are applicable for Fortums large customer base?

 ## Fortum Home